 While AI writers on the other hand can also generate text like writers, it still has limited ability to edit and revise its content effectively thus giving content writers an edge in this aspect.

-Also, AI does not only lack the ability to fully understand good content or filter out biases and content errors, it is largely utilizing a garbage in garbage out system where it relies on creating content based on what material is inputted into it or the ones its learned.
+Also, AI does not only lack the ability to fully understand good content or filter out biases and content errors, it is largely utilizing a garbage in garbage out system where it relies on creating content based on materials programmed into it or the ones its learned.

 With this reality, AI will not replace writers until this is improved.
 And unfortunately, there’s still a long way to go.